devsoc-unsw/circles/backend/server/routers/auth_utility/ideas.md

 users {
-  uid! string,     // unique indexed, the uid we get back from the oidc info! object,    // extra info that we gather from oidc sessions uuid[], // potentially dont use this and just index on sid degree! { ... }, courses! { ... }, planner! { ... },
+  uid! string,     // unique indexed, the uid we get back from the oidc info! object,    // extra info that we gather from oidc sessions uuid[], // (removed, can be inferred) potentially dont use this and just index on sid degree! { ... }, courses! { ... }, planner! { ... },